Skip to main content

 • Meeran Fehmi runs operations from Dubai.

 Bootstrapped startups make this trade-off all the time.
 Either the CEO does it, or it doesn't get done.
-ManagEaze chose a third option.
+ManagEaze chose a third option: bring in a partner who ships the surfaces and runs the outreach while the founders stay on the core vision.

 What we do